 Its origins can be traced back to around 1,000 BC in the highlands of the Kingdom of Kefa, which is now Ethiopia.
 The Oromo tribe ate the bean, crushed it, and mixed it with fat to make ping-pong-sized spheres in Kefa.
 The spheres were consumed as a stimulant, similar to how coffee is consumed today.

 Berries begin to appear after pruning.
-The berries, like the leaves, are dark green until they begin to ripen, turning yellow, then light red, and finally darkening to a glossy, deep red.
+The berries, like the leaves, are dark green until they begin to ripen, turning yellow, light red, and darkening to a glossy, deep red.
 They are now referred to as “cherries” and are ready for picking.
 The berries’ prize is the beans inside, which are usually two per berry.

 Arabica coffee is also known as tea coffee.
 Here is a favorite Western drink of the person, partial for its mild taste, not bitter, partisan for its specific aroma.

 Arabica is grown at an altitude of 800m and above; the climate is in harmony with the temperature from 15-24 degrees Celsius, raised on the element in Brazil.

 Same as Kernel format

 Picture oval, in the middle of the S notches.